artemgrygor/boolean-search/README.md

 boolean-search
 ==============

-A javascript/node.js library for evaluating boolean search terms.
+A javascript library for evaluating boolean search terms.